tfjmp/website/content/post/phd-proposal/index.md

 You can find more information about the process on the [department website](https://www.cs.ubc.ca/students/grad/policies/grad-handbook/phd-program/thesis-proposal).
 The process itself is clearly detailed, but the expected content of the thesis proposal itself is underspecified.
-This page describe my expectations for the students I supervise.
+This page describes my expectations for the students I supervise.

 # Formatting and Length

 I strongly recommend to use the following [latex template](https://github.com/tfjmp/ubcdiss).
 Remember, that as per department rules, your thesis proposal **must not** exceed 50 pages (excluding appendices).
+You should also remove the front matter from the template (e.g., list of figures, chapter list etc.).
 The page limit is a maximum; it is not a target.
 Successful Thesis Proposal documents can be shorter than the limit.
 Writing within the page limit is important.